 Patchouli is a "warm" ingredient, says Freide, which is included in Chanel's Chance perfume.
 As one of the most popular fragrances in the Chanel scent range, it's easy to see why people love this: It's sexy without being overpowering, thanks to the inclusion of vanilla and the powdery orris.

 While many associate rose with being an "old lady" scent, it's actually very European.
 Freide revealed that the French love a floral scent the most.
 So if you're keen to give off that French-girl vibe, then making sure rose is in your perfume could be the way forward.

 Tom Ford has to be the king of creating seductive scents.
 We personally love the Jo Malone London Oud & Bergamot Cologne Intense, which contains just the right amount of bergamot as a top note with some stronger woody base notes to anchor its black musk.

 Interestingly, Byredo's cult classic contains many of the ingredients that Friede mentioned.
-Not only does it have a base note of vanilla, it also includes bergamot and sandalwood.
+Not only does it have a base note of vanilla, but it also includes bergamot and sandalwood.

 The grass plant vetiver is used in 90% of all Western fragrances, but there are a few that really stand out, such as this unisex one from Diptyque.
 It's a strong, confidence-inducing scent that is sure to make you feel like the most powerful person in the room.

 While this isn't everyone's cup of tea, the sweet and woody scent of this ingredient can be intoxicating.
-This new perfume from Penhaligon's is our current favourite in the Byrdie office (even the office handyman asked us to douse him in it, such is its appeal).
+This perfume from Penhaligon's is our current favorite in the Byrdie office (even the office handyman asked us to douse him in it, such is its appeal).